UMEP-dev/UMEP-Docs/docs/source/processor/Outdoor Thermal Comfort SOLWEIG.rst

         - Emissivity of ground.
 Not used if land cover scheme is activated.

 * Human exposure parameters
-    Posture of the human body||Choose between standing (default) and sitting.

    .. list-table::
       :widths: 25 75
       :header-rows: 0